ioBroker/ioBroker.vis-2-widgets-react-dev/README.md

-# Help ReactJS classes for development of vis widgets based on react
+# Help ReactJS classes for development of vis widgets based on ReactJS

 ## Development
 How to develop a vis widget based on React?